Manado: Ethnicity and languages

 Currently, the majority of Manado city residents are from the Minahasa ethnic group.
 The indigenous people of Manado are from the Tombulu sub-tribe.
 The Tombulu language is considered one of the Minahasa languages and is spoken widely in several urban villages within Manado, for example: Wenang (Wenang / Mahawenang - kolintang), Tumumpa (down), Mahakeret (yelling), Tikala Ares (Walak Ares Tombulu, where the word 'ares' means punishable), Ranotana (ground water), Winangun (built), Wawonasa (wawoinasa - sharpened above), Pinaesaan (unity place), Pakowa (Tree of Treasure), Teling (fur / bamboo to make equipment), Titiwungen (excavated), Tuminting (from the word Ting-Ting: a bell, the inserted syllable -um- changing the noun to a verb, so Tuminting: ringing bell), Pondol (Edge), Wanea (from the word Wanua: meaning the country), etc. While the Malalayang area has residents mainly from the Bantik people, other indigenous groups in Manado today are from the Sangir, Gorontalo, Mongondow, Babontehu, Talaud, Tionudese, Siau, and Borgo peoples.
 There are also Arabian peranakan communities, mainly in the Kampung Arab area which is near Pasar '45 and has become a destination for religious tourism.
 Other ethnicities represented include Javanese, Chinese, Batak, Makassar, and Moluccans.
 A small Jewish community also exists.

 Manado Malay is the main language spoken in Manado.
 It is a Malay-based creole.
 Some of the loan words in the Minahasan vernacular are derived from Dutch, Portuguese, and other foreign languages.
-There are many words in Manado Malay comes from foreign language.

 Religion

-Protestant Christianity is the major religion in Manado, constituting around 60.78 per cent of all residents, Islam comes second forming about 33.33 per cent, Catholicism comes in third forming around 5.05 per cent, and the rest follow Buddhism, Hinduism, and Confucianism, each coming in at less than 1 per cent each, according to the 2020 national census.
+As of 2023, Protestant Christianity is the major religion in Manado, constituting around 62.89 percent of all residents, Islam comes second forming about 30.93 percent, Catholicism comes in third forming around 5.32 percent, and the rest follow Buddhism, Hinduism, and Confucianism, each coming in at less than 1 percent each, according to North Sulawesi regional office of Statistics Indonesia.
 In addition, about 20 Indonesian Jews live in Manado.
 The people of Manado identify as tolerant, harmonious, open and dynamic.
 Therefore, the city of Manado has a relatively conducive social environment, and is known as one of the safest cities in Indonesia.
 When Indonesia was vulnerable to political upheaval around 1999, and there were riots in other Indonesian cities, Manado was little affected.
 This is shown through the slogan of the people of Manado: Torang samua basudara, which means We are all family.
 And also through the words of Dr. Sam Ratulangi: "Sitou, Timou, Tumou, Tou", which roughly translates to 'Man lives to educate others'.